jank-lang/jank/book/src/jank-build/overview.md

 variable `FOO` changes.
 This is mainly expected to be used for variables like `CC` and `CXX`, but anything can work.

-Note: If no `rerun-if-env-changed` directive is provided, no environment variables will be watched.
+Note: The following variables will be watched by default and cannot be unwatched.

+- `PKG_CONFIG_PATH`

 ## Finding or building things
 The second thing build scripts can do is prepare files for jank consumption.